TL;DR

 Since it's the main point of distinction, let's take a closer look at what Critical Illness Cover (CIC) actually is and why it's so important.

-Critical Illness Cover is a type of insurance that pays out a tax-free lump sum if you are diagnosed with one of a list of specified serious medical conditions.
+Critical Illness Cover is a type of insurance that may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a list of specified serious medical conditions.
 This is not a short list of obscure diseases; it's designed to cover life-altering illnesses that can have a significant financial impact.

 While the exact number of conditions covered varies between insurers (some cover 40, others over 100), virtually all policies include the 'big three':